vocdoni/docs/docs/design/entities-reputation-mechanisms.md

 This has important consequences.

-> How do you prevent the user from falling victim of a malicious entity that has supplanted an organization.
+> How do you prevent the user from falling victim of a malicious entity that is pretending to be another organization.

 > How do you find the entity you are looking for when thousands of entities can exist with similar names